History of Copa Libertadores in Timeline

 1960: Initial Tie-Breaking Rules

-From 1960, Copa Libertadores ties were decided on points without considering goal differences, followed by a third match at a neutral venue if necessary.
+From 1960, Copa Libertadores ties were decided on points without considering goal differences.
+If teams were level, a third match would be played, and only if that was drawn, a penalty shootout would be used.

-In 1960, CONMEBOL started organizing the annual continental club football competition known as Copa Libertadores, the highest level of club football competition in South America.
+In 1960, the Copa Libertadores de América was established by CONMEBOL as an annual continental club football competition.
+It represents the highest level of competition in South American club football.

-Since its inception in 1960, the Copa Libertadores had predominantly been won by clubs from nations with an Atlantic coast: Argentina, Brazil, and Uruguay.
+Since its inception in 1960, the Copa Libertadores had predominantly been won by clubs from nations with an Atlantic coast like Argentina, Brazil and Uruguay.

-In 1965, the Copa de Campeones de America was renamed Copa Libertadores in honor of South American liberation heroes.
+In 1965, the Copa de Campeones de America was renamed Copa Libertadores in honor of South American independence heroes.

-In 1966, the Copa Libertadores expanded to include the runners-up of the South American leagues.
+In 1966, the Copa Libertadores expanded to include the runners-up of the South American leagues, increasing the competition's scope.

 1972: Universitario Reaches Final

-In 1972, Universitario of Lima, Peru, became the first club from a country with a Pacific coast to reach a Copa Libertadores final, losing to Independiente of Argentina.
+In 1972, Universitario of Lima, Peru, became the first club from a country with a Pacific coast to reach the Copa Libertadores final, but lost against Independiente of Argentina.

-In 1974, the "Liguilla Pre-Libertadores de América" was used in Uruguay to decide qualification for the Libertadores.
+In 1974, Uruguay used the "Liguilla Pre-Libertadores de América" (from 1974 to 2009) to decide qualification for the Copa Libertadores.

 In 1975, Unión Española became the third Pacific team to reach the Copa Libertadores final, although they also lost to Independiente.